spaansba/ForesightJS/docs/docs/Behind the Scenes.md

 2.  **Velocity Calculation:** It calculates the average velocity (change in position over time) using the oldest and newest points in the recorded history.
 3.  **Extrapolation:** Using this calculated velocity and the `trajectoryPredictionTimeInMs` setting (which defines how far into the future to predict), the function projects the mouse's current position along its path to estimate its future `x` and `y` coordinates.

 This process yields a `predictedPoint`.
 ForesightJS then creates a line in memory between the current mouse position and this `predictedPoint` for intersection checks.
+It only checks elements that are currently visible with the `IntersectionObserver`.

 ### Trajectory Intersection Checking